nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	}
 	```

 	This function responds to the user tapping the **Find Weather** button and creates a location object then calls `showCurrent` to retrieve weather data for the specified Zip Code.
 The `Keyboard.close()` code uses the **Ionic Keyboard plugin** to hide the keyboard before initiating the search.
-If the code didn't do this, it's possible that the keyboard would stay open as the page updates with the new weather data.
+If the code didn't do this, it's possible that the keyboard would stay open, blocking part of the page, as the page updates with the new weather data.

 When you run the application, you should now see a search field at the top of the page.
-Enter a US Zip Code and tap the Find Weather button to get weather data for the specified location.
+Enter a US Zip Code and tap the button to get weather data for the specified location.

 ![Weather App: Current Weather conditions](media/tutorial-ionic2/figure-14.png)

 ### Adding a Weather Forecast Page

 The weather API the app uses has an API for retrieving forecast data, so lets display that in the application as well.
 You can add another page to the app, then use a menu or another navigation method to switch between views, but the search field complicates that approach.
-Instead, we'll use an [Ionic Segment](https://ionicframework.com/docs/v2/api/components/segment/Segment/) component to split the existing page into two parts: one for the current conditions, and another for the forecast.
+Instead, we'll use an [Ionic Segment](https://ionicframework.com/docs/v2/api/components/segment/Segment/) component to split the existing page into two parts: one for current conditions, and another for the forecast.

 1. Start by updating the Weather provider to support getting the forecast from the weather service.
 Open the project's `src\providers\weather.ts` file and add the following code to the `Weather` class.